bdg221/qosf_task/README.md

 With the cost function in place, setup the parameter tuning to find the optimized parameters.
 I had planned to use scipy.optimize.minimize(), but Gemini recommended a global optimizer like scipy.optimize.differential_evolution.
 The global optimizer makes it less likely to get stuck in local minimums.

 ## Step 5 - Check Optimized Parameters
-Check that the circuit with the optimized parameters is exactly equivalent.
-If so, try to change the parameters to be fractions of pi if possible.
-Save verified correct parameters for reporting.
+It is important to check that the circuit with the optimized parameters is exactly equivalent.

+## Step 6 - Clean Parameters (to fractions of pi)
+Most "standard" angles that are used with the U3 gate tend to be fractions of pi.
+Therefore, the [fractions.Fraction() method](https://docs.python.org/3/library/fractions.html) was used to find cleaner parameter values.
+These values were then tested a final time to verify equivalency.